google/filament/libs/matdbg/README.md

 ## Wish List

-- Allow disabling the server at run time when using a build that has FILAMENT_ENABLE_MATDBG.
-    - Maybe this can be an environment variable (extern char \*\*environ) that also controls the port number.
 - Allow SPIR-V edits.
 - Allow viewing GLSL transpiled from SPIR-V.
     - Also stop piggybacking on `type=glsl` for Metal Shading Language.